jebeck/dataviz-power-tools/dataviz-power-tools.md

 Note:
 Finally, using groups is actually more efficient and performant than not using them.

 Looking at this example for experimentation purposees (we'll be seeing more of this toy example later), we've got a scatterplot of 5,000 circles.
 If we want to shift them all, we can press the 'Shift' button, and a timer tells us it takes a negligible amount of time to do this.
 Well, spoiler: this is doing it the *smart* way, by applying a `transform` to a `<g>` element that contains all the circles.
 What if we don't do it the smart way?
 What if we select all the circles and apply a `transform` to each?
 (Click the 'Slow?' checkbox next to the 'Shift' button, and you'll see.)
-Not doing it the smart way is greater than a 10x performance hit, and the more complex a visualization gets (with more and more layers of information and elements), the more that's going to hurt.
+Not doing it the smart way is greater than a 10x performance hit, and the more complex a visualization gets (with more and more layers of information and elements), the more that kind of thing is going to hurt.

 ## profiling performance

+Note:
+Now we've seen one example of how a small change - choosing to wrap a set of `<circle>` elements in a `<g>` element or not - can have a big impact on performance, so let's dig a little deeper into this topic of performance.

 ### interactive data viz is `_____`